 The first hero for me that I remember was Pete Rose in 1975.
 The Cincinnati Reds won the World Series, and Pete Rose was the MVP.
 I watched the games with my dad, who yelled at the TV just like I do now.

-Then around 1977, my dad got me into wraslin!
-Not wrestling but wraslin the kind where they can stomp on your neck and not kill you type.
-Mr. Wrestler II become my hero.
-Boy did I love that guy as a kid.
+Then, around 1977, my dad got me into wraslin!
+Not wrestling, but wraslin, the kind where they can stomp on your neck and not kill you type.
+Mr. Wrestler II became my hero.
+Boy, did I love that guy as a kid.
 Well, still do!

 At the same time, Scott Woerner was a superstar for the UGA football team.
 He came from my high school, Jonesboro, where my dad was a principal.
 In 1978 Scott was back to return a punt against the bumblebees from Georgia Tech.
 He called for a fair catch, but they hit him anyway.
 He was bleeding, and when I saw that, I knew I hated Tech, and I knew Scott was my hero!
 Scott is still my all-time favorite Dawg.

-In 1985 my dad had to hire a new basketball coach for Jonesboro, and he hired Rick Duncan.
-Now, coach Duncan had 6′ 5″ son named Chris, who was averaging 20 points a game at his old school.
+In 1985, my dad had to hire a new basketball coach for Jonesboro, and he hired Rick Duncan.
+Now, coach Duncan had a 6′ 5″ son, Chris, averaging 20 points a game at his old school.
 I had never seen a high school player like Chris!
-He could shoot the lights out and dunk on you as a white guy.
-He also strutted around on his heels, so I began to do the same at a skinny 5′ 6″ guy.
+As a white guy, he could shoot the lights out and dunk on you.
+He also strutted around on his heels, so I began to do the same as a skinny 5′ 6″ guy.
 That had to have been hilarious to watch.
 Chris also played defense with his tongue out and his hands at his ankles.
 Well, I tried to do the same one night during my Freshman year.
 At halftime, my dad came into the locker room and snatched me up.
 “How about we play like John Lilly this half!”
 Yes sir!

 First and foremost, my mom and dad!
 I can’t say enough about how much I love and admire them for who they are and how they raised me.
 I am impressed they did not kill me.
 They are heroes.